 - 13-day trip only (in addition to the above): transport to Lombok, accommodation, Sasak tribe visit, yoga class, surf lesson, dolphin watching, snorkelling, trip to Banjar hot springs, cooking class, trip to local Waterfall, transfer back to Kuta

 - Optional activities

 You will be staying in hotels and boutique hostels.
 All accommodation will be in twin rooms (sharing with another group member of the same sex) with the exception of Ubud which will be quad-share.
-All of the hotels are clean and comfortable and each one has air-conditioning and a swimming pool.
+All of the accommodations are clean and comfortable and each one has air-conditioning and a swimming pool.